warbe-maker/warbe-maker.github.io/_posts/2020-10-18-Comprehensive-Common-VBA-Error-Handler.markdown

 - Download  [fMsg.frx](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/fMsg.frx)
 - Import _fMsg.frm_

 Note: This error handler only unfolds all its advantages with the _Alternative VBA MsgBox_.
-Effort spent to allow a usage merely based on the VBA MsgBox has been stopped.
+Effort spent in allowing a usage merely based on the VBA MsgBox has been stopped because of it's constraints.

 ### Usage
 #### Basic usage
+The below code works but does not provide a path to the error.

 ```vbs
  Public/Private Sub/Function Any()
    Const PROC = "the name of the procedure" ' for the identification of the error source